Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Introduction

 \section{Introduction}

-In the years since the discovery of the first quasars \citep[e.g.][]{MS,Sch63}, they have become important cosmological tracers, helping to map the underlying mass distribution and history of structure formation across cosmic time \citep[e.g.][]{Cro05,SpringelQSO,She07,Ros09,She09,Whi12,Eft15,Zar18,Nev20}.
-Because of their cosmological significance, the number of observed quasars has increased at an extremely rapid rate.
-The Sloan Digital Sky Survey (SDSS) has been responsible for the bulk of these observations, having observed more than 750,000 of the approximately one million known quasars \citep[e.g.][]{QSOSDSS7,QSOSDSS12,EB}.

-The Dark Energy Spectroscopic Instrument (DESI) began its main survey of the sky in May 2021.
-The DESI survey represents a significant improvement over the SDSS in terms of both raw data observed as well as data quality \citep{DESII}.
-DESI will be operating on a 4-meter telescope compared to the 2.5-meter SDSS telescope, which constitutes a roughly 250\% increase in light collecting area \citep{DESIII}.
-DESI is also $\sim$160\% more efficient at passing light from its telescope to its spectrographs \citep{DESIII}.
-Additionally, the DESI spectrographs have a higher resolution than SDSS allowing $\sim1.8\times$ as much light to be collected in each spectrum.
-Over a five-year mission, DESI will observe approximately 3 million quasars --- a sample several times larger than any existing catalog \citep{QSOTS}.

-DESI uses a combination of three optical bands (\textit{g,r,z}) as well as \textit{WISE} \textit{W1} and \textit{W2} band infrared photometry to select quasars based upon their infrared excess.
-The main quasar selection, detailed in \citet{QSOTS}, results in a selection of more than 200 deg$^{-2}$ quasars in the magnitude range $16.5 < r < 23$.
-The input quasar catalog used in this study, which was informed by visual inspections of quasar spectra \citep{QSOVI}, and is further detailed in \S \ref{sec:pipeconstruct}, has a purity greater than $> 99\%$ and a median redshift of $z=1.72$, with 68\% of quasars having redshifts between $1.07>z>2.46$ \citep{QSOTS}.

-Many quasars have been observed to have metal absorption systems at redshifts distinct from their emission.
-It was first proposed by \citet{Wagoner} and \citet{BahcallSpitzer} that these absorption systems may be caused by gas excitation in the extended halos, or circumgalactic medium (CGM), of intervening galaxies (see \citealt{CGM} for an overarching review of the study of the CGM).
-The host galaxies of these absorption systems are frequently too dim to be otherwise observed, \citep[e.g.][]{AbsHost1,AbsHost2,AbsHost3,AbsHost4}.
-As such these metal line absorbers are an unbiased tool with which to examine the evolution of galaxies and the circumgalactic medium..
+In the years since the discovery of the first quasars \citep[e.g.][]{MS,Sch63}, these objects have become crucial cosmological tracers, helping to map the underlying mass distribution and history of structure formation across cosmic time \citep[e.g.][]{Cro05,SpringelQSO,She07,Ros09,She09,Whi12,Eft15,Zar18,Nev20}.
+Shortly after their discovery it was observed that the spectra of some quasars have absorption line systems at redshifts distinct from their emission.
+It was first proposed by \citet{Wagoner} and \citet{BahcallSpitzer} that these absorption lines may be caused by gas excitation in the extended halos, or circumgalactic medium (CGM), of intervening galaxies in the line of sight to the more distant quasar (see \citealt{CGM} for an overarching review of the study of the CGM).

-Pertinent studies include the physical properties and kinematics of outflowing gas \citep[e.g.][]{Prochaska2004,Nestor2011,Bordoloi2011,Bouche2012,Kacprzak2012,Lan2018}, as well as the covering fractions and relative metallicities of the absorbing material \citep[e.g.][]{Steidel1994,Aracil2004,Chen2010,Lan2020}.
-Additionally, absorbers can themselves be used as mass tracers, and where previous studies such as \citet{PerezRafols} have used the cross-correlation of absorbers, DESI may provide a sample large enough to investigate the auto-correlation of metal line absorbers.
-This could be of particular interest at redshifts between $1.5 < z < 2.2$ where the only readily accessible tracer for Baryon Acoustic Oscillation measurements are quasars, which suffer from large redshift uncertainties, whereas the redshifts of metal line absorbers can be determined with high precision.